 In this respect, I follow those who date P in the preexilic period, but I readily recognize that insisting on the antiquity of purity rituals does not entail that P was necessarily a written document at that time.
 See the excellent discussion in Ginsburskaya, “Purity,” 15–18; Jean-Louis Ska, Introduction to Reading the Pentateuch, trans.
 Sr. Pascale Dominique (Eisenbrauns, 2006), 159; Klawans, Impurity, 21–22.

 Lawrence makes a compelling argument, however, I am reluctant to put as much weight on the relative absence of purity in the rest of the Tanak (Washing, 40–42, 196–99).
 Additionally, if it is true that ritual purity was inserted into the Tanak at a later period, why only do it in the Torah and in such a peculiar manner?
 This is different than recognizing that ritual baths (miqva’ot), an installation not prescribed by the HB, emerge during the late Second Temple period.
 See the comments and bibliography in ch.
-3 under, “When Are We Comparing?” p.
-93. For a recent proposal on the origin of ritual immersion, see Yonatan Adler, “The Hellenistic Origins of Jewish Ritual Immersion,” JJS 69 (2018): 1–21.
+3 under, “When Are We Comparing?”
+For a recent proposal on the origin of ritual immersion, see Yonatan Adler, “The Hellenistic Origins of Jewish Ritual Immersion,” JJS 69 (2018): 1–21.

 Cf. Ska, Introduction, 108–161; Thomas B. Dozeman, The Pentateuch: Introducing the Torah (Minneapolis: Fortress, 2017), 33–199; Jan Christian Gertz et al., T&T Clark Handbook of the Old Testament: An Introduction to the Literature, Religion and History of the Old Testament (New York: T&T Clark, 2012), 237–382.